thomaswilley/pelicanyan/README.md

 3. Add your profile photo - Replace the 400x400 PNG located at static/img/profile.png with your own

+Then to try it out locally, back in your blog's directory:
 ```bash
 $ make clean && make devserver && open http://localhost:8000
 ```